Wayne Morse Law Fellows FAQ

 Are these fellowships or summer jobs?

 Both!
-Fellowships begin with paid full-time summer positions in Washington, D.C., Portland, and Salem.
+Fellowships begin with paid full-time summer positions in Washington, D.C., Portland, Salem, and other locations.
 During the academic year, fellows are invited to participate in the life of the Wayne Morse Center, which includes public lectures and panels, lunches and receptions with speakers, and the opportunity for one-on-one mentoring.

 Who is eligible for a Wayne Morse Law Fellowship?